 Unhappy with my IVA can I go Bankrupt?

 If you are unhappy with your IVA you can cancel it and go Bankrupt.
-Perhaps your IVA is not right for you or you simply cannot afford the payments.
+Perhaps you have decided the IVA is not right for you or you can no longer afford the payments.

 - Should you cancel your IVA and go Bankrupt?